 Extremely effective for a variety of skin types and purposes, dermabrasion is often used to treat scarring left from accidents or previous surgery.
 Acne scars can be removed through dermabrasion, as can pre-cancerous growths known as keratoses.

 Dermabrasion treatments are more aggressive than microdermabrasion, but also lead to more significant results.
 There is a recovery time associated with the procedure, but the results are significant and long-lasting.
 Dermabrasion may be used in a small section of the skin or on the entire face.
 It is an effective stand-alone treatment, and is often used alongside other procedures, including chemical peels, facelift, scar revision or scar removal.
-Dermabrasion may help improve your self-confidence as well as the appearance of your skin.
+Dermabrasion may help improve the appearance of your skin as well as your self-confidence.

 Performed on either an outpatient or inpatient basis, dermabrasion begins with numbing of the area using local anesthesia and a sedative.
 Using a wire brush or a diamond-tipped burr, the outer layers of skin are scraped away by the surgeon.
 This procedure continues through multiple layers of skin until the ideal layer is reached.
 Following a skin cleansing, an ointment, wet dressing or dry treatment is applied to the face.
 Dermabrasion can take anywhere from ten minutes to an hour and a half.